sahandevs/JumpKingPlus/_docs/modding/audio.md

 contains **music that can be triggered**, such as the sound on the last babe screen or the gargoyles.

 Both the configuration file and the sound effect should be located in `audio/music/event_music`.
-The configuration file is very straight forward asking for the name of the song (in the folder) and the screen to trigger.
+The configuration file is very straight forward in asking for the name of the song (in the folder) and the screen to trigger.